16 September 2018

 The fourth and newest Heathcliff route takes its name from one of their best known characters who spent many hours out on the Pennine moors, as you will do if you select this route.

-A 35.8-mile extreme challenge route following the very popular new route used in 2016.
+A 35.1-mile extreme challenge route following the very popular new route.
 Riders tackle the notorious 'stairs' and cycle across the moors to Widdop, towards Worsthorne and back via a relatively new section of the Pennine Bridleway.
 You will then return almost to the finish line, before doing an extra nine miles including the Cock Hill climb and a route over Thornton Moor.

 View the Heathcliff route